Embodied Carbon Calculator

 Details view

-The VECC Details view is organized in columns according to the project life cycle.
-Click on the desired life cycle stage to view its calculations, or click on Whole Life Cycle to view the total calculation for the materials or products.
+The Details view is organized in columns according to the project's cycles.
+Click the desired life cycle stage (on the left) to open its stage sub-modules (on the right), and then click on a stage sub-module to view the sub-module's calculations.
+Click Total to view the Whole Life Cycle calculation for the materials or products.

 Products: Lists the objects from the project to be included in the embodied carbon calculations.
-These objects have an Embodied Carbon Sheet record attached and they are defined with manufacturer data.
+These objects have an Embodied Carbon Sheet record attached and they are defined with embodied carbon parameters, as displayed in the columns for each product.

 The VECC